 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Zapata has relatively fewer families with younger children, and/or college students.
 Combined, this makes Zapata a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Zapata is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Zapata doesn't have a public transportation system that people use for their commute.

-The per capita income in Zapata in 2022 was $21,739, which is low income relative to Texas and the nation.
-This equates to an annual income of $86,956 for a family of four.
+The per capita income in Zapata in 2022 was $21,153, which is low income relative to Texas and the nation.
+This equates to an annual income of $84,612 for a family of four.
 However, Zapata contains both very wealthy and poor people as well.
+Zapata also has one of the higher rates of people living in poverty in the nation, with 30.26% of its population below the federal poverty line.

 Zapata is an extremely ethnically-diverse town.
 The people who call Zapata home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Zapata, accounting for 92.68% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Zapata, accounting for 90.39% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Zapata residents report their race to be White, followed by Asian.
-Important ancestries of people in Zapata include German, English, Polish, Irish, and Other Subsaharan African.
+Important ancestries of people in Zapata include German, English, Other Subsaharan African, British, and Irish.

 The most common language spoken in Zapata is Spanish.
 Other important languages spoken here include English and Polish.